Rioting and Inciting to Riot

 The federal crime of rioting is punishable by fines, imprisonment for up to five years, or both.
 It should also be noted that the law against rioting specifically provides that it is not intended to be used to prevent travel or the use of facilities to pursue the legitimate objectives of organized labor through orderly and lawful means.

-If you have been charged with rioting or a related charge under federal jurisdiction you'll need professional assistance with your defense.
+If you have been charged with rioting, inciting to riot, or a related charge under federal jurisdiction you'll need professional assistance with your defense.
 Federal criminal charges carry serious penalties and your defense should be carefully planned.
 Contact a local criminal defense attorney today and learn how they can help.